Science Investigation Skills

 Topic Overview

-The Open Awards Entry Level Award in Science (Entry 2) (RQF) is a foundational qualification designed to introduce students to key scientific concepts and skills.
-It covers basic principles from biology, chemistry, and physics, helping learners develop an understanding of the world around them.
-This award is ideal for students who are building confidence in science and preparing for further study at higher levels.
+The Open Awards Entry Level Award in Science (Entry 3) (RQF) is a foundational qualification designed to introduce students to key scientific concepts and skills.
+It covers essential topics from biology, chemistry, and physics, such as the characteristics of living things, basic chemical reactions, and simple forces.
+This award is ideal for students who are building confidence in science and preparing for further study at Level 1 or GCSE.

 Key Concepts